 Mystery Agony Aunt

-Now "Dear Viola" is extremely familiar as we start with a very small community where it seems everyone goes to church and everyone else knows each other's business.
+Now "Dear Viola" is extremely familiar as we start with a very small community where it seems everyone goes to church and everyone knows each other's business.
 On top of that we have the mousy woman who has put others ahead of her own desires and then there is the handsome father who is a widow.
 They are 3 basic ingredients and how this plays out with the woman, Katie, secretly falling for the father but he ends up with someone else is as text book as it comes.
-Of course things are not simple and we have the issue of her being Dear Viola and so we have that Tom Hanks - Meg Ryan things going on with a play on "You've Got Mail".
+Of course things are not simple and we have the issue of Katie secretly being Dear Viola and so we have that Tom Hanks - Meg Ryan things going on with a touch of "You've Got Mail".
 Basically there is nothing new in "Dear Viola" but it blends the familiar ingredients in a pleasant, sugary way.

 Because "Dear Viola" trades on familiarity the acting is more a case of did the director pick the right people to fit in with the feel of the movie and director Laurie Lynd did.
 Kellie Martin whilst OTT on doing the mild mannered stuff is also sweet and likeable whilst Jefferson Brown has that handsome father thing going on in that laid back sort of way.